 8. Responsible for job development (in partnership with Michigan Works! business teams), transition into employment, and retention.

-9. Enter and track the number of students served, services delivered, and outcomes achieved in both Electronic National Data Management System (e-NDMS), One Stop Management Operation System (OSMIS) and other data systems.
+9. Enter JAG profiles, model services/case notes and track the number of students served, services delivered, and outcomes achieved in both JAGForce/Salesforce, One Stop Management Operation System (OSMIS), Launchpad/Salesforce and other data systems.

-10. Integrates students into the Michigan Works!
-System to maximize resources available to them.
+10. Integrates youth into the Grow Detroit Young Talent (GDYT) 6-weeks of summer employment or training program to maximize resources available to them.
 All other duties as assigned.

-11. Advocates for the program and develops a pool of effective community support resources by working with employers, parents, civic groups, school districts, social services agencies, law enforcement, judicial system, and legislators to build awareness of and support for the program; develops job opportunities, participates in public relations activities, attends meetings and speaks to various community groups.
+11. Advocates for the program and develops a pool of effective community support resources by collaborating with employers, parents, civic groups, school districts, social services agencies, law enforcement, judicial system, and legislators to build awareness of and support for the program; develops job opportunities, participates in public relations activities, attends meetings, and speaks to various community groups.

-12. Builds appreciation for teamwork, sense of belonging, and commitment to community service among JMG participants by organizing and serving as advisor to a JMG Career Association; creates training opportunities through hands-on activities, film presentations, guest speakers, and workshops; assists with civic and social opportunities.
+12. Builds appreciation for teamwork, sense of belonging, and commitment to community service among JMG participants by organizing and serving as advisor to a JAG Career Association; creates training opportunities through direct activities, film presentations, guest speakers, and workshops; assists with civic and social opportunities.

-13. Administers testing programs including pre/post-tests and career interest surveys.
-Establishes and implements a career development plan for all enrolled participants.
+14. Obtain CASAS certification and facilitate testing programs including pre/post-tests and career interest surveys.
+Establishes and implements an individual development plan or ISS for all enrolled participants.

 To perform this job successfully, an individual must be able to perform each duty satisfactorily: